Childcare Workers

 18.7% chance of full automation within the next two decades

 Our visitors have voted there's a minimal chance this occupation will be automated.
-However, the automation risk level we have generated suggests a higher chance of automation: 32% chance of automation.
+This assessment is further supported by the calculated automation risk level, which estimates 18% chance of automation.

 What do you think the risk of automation is?